-[Remainder of page intentionally left blank.]
+[Remainder of page intentionally left blank]

+(1) Source: Bowie County Appraisal Districts.
 (2) Source: District's Audited Financial Statements.
+(3) See "CURRENT PUBLIC SCHOOL FINANCE SYSTEM" herein, "UNLIMITED TAX DEBT SERVICE REQUIREMENTS" in this APPENDIX A and the "Audited Financial Statements" for more information relative to the District's obligations.

-(3) See "CURRENT PUBLIC SCHOOL FINANCE SYSTEM" herein, "UNLIMITED TAX DEBT SERVICE REQUIREMENTS" in this APPENDIX A and the "Audited Financial Statements" in APPENDIX C for more information relative to the District's obligations.
+As reported by the Bowie County Central Appraisal District and such values are subject to change during ensuing year.

-As reported by the Navarro and Hill County Central Appraisal Districts and such values are subject to change during ensuing year.
-Certified by the Navarro and Hill County Central Appraisal Districts July 24, 2018.
+Certified by the Bowie Central County Appraisal District.

 Projected.
 Including the Bonds.
-Preliminary, subject to change.